On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Model and notations

 Of course these three ``optimal'' parameters $h_n$, $h_n^*$ and $\hat h_n$ depend on the unknown function $r$, since the criteria that they respectively minimise, depend themselves on the regression function $r$.
 Many authors agree that, among these ones, $\hat h_n$ should be the target (see \cite{DG}, page 316).
 For this reason, an important literature considered minimizers of ``good'' estimators of $T_n(h)$ and studied their asymptotic behavior.

 For i.i.d. errors $(\epsilon_i)_{1\leq i\leq n}$ with all finite moments, this question is solved.
-A nearly unbiased estimate of $\BBe(T_n(h))$ is constructed allowing to define a criterion that selects an observable choice for $h$.
-The first criterion is known as the Cross Validation criterion which was extended to Generalized Cross-Validation (GCV) criteria.
-All those different forms of the GCV criteria are second order equivalent (in the sense defined below as a footnote) to the following:
+A { reasonably good estimate of $\BBe(T_n(h))$ is constructed} allowing to define a criterion { (of course the ``goodness'' can be measured up to a multiplicative positive factor or an additive constant)} that selects an observable choice for $h$ : { cross-validation is often used or the following simpler criterion is also used}

 where,